67-272-Q/Lab11-ChoretrackerAPI/README.md

 11. Make another file in the serializers folder and call it ```chore_task_serializer.rb``` and make a new class called ```ChoreTaskSerializer```.
 Have this serializer give back only the `id` and `name` of the object.

-12. Now go to your chore_serializer and instead of displaying task_id, have it display `:task` by writing a custom serialization method called task.
-In this method, all you need to return is the preview version of the serialized task which includes the `:id` and `name` of the task.
-Call over a TA if you are having trouble with this concept!
+12. Now, go to your chore_serializer and instead of displaying task_id, have it display `:task` by writing a custom serialization method called `task`.
+In this method, all you need to return is the preview version of the serialized task which includes the `:id` and `name` of the task (from the ChoreTaskSerializer).
+Call over a CA if you are having trouble with this concept!
 Now test if it worked by going to the /children endpoint!
 It should display the task id and name instead of just the task id.

   ```ruby
   attribute :task do |object|